SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/hardware/smol-tracker.md

 Do not skip this part when making stacked smol trackers.
 ```

-It is placed between board and IMU, on the back of IMU, to prevent shorting out and damaging components.
+It is placed between the board and the IMU, on the back of the IMU, to prevent shorts and protect components.

 <hr/>